-By 2016, three applications for open field cultivation of GM maize, cotton and Gypsophila flower had been processed
+By June 2018, three applications for open field cultivation of GM maize, cotton and Gypsophila flower had been processed

 - In February 2016, NBA granted conditional approval for open cultivation of Bt-WEMA maize.
-In Kenya, stem borers reduce maize production by 13% or 400,000 tonnes, equivalent to the normal yearly amount of maize the country imports. - In September 2016, NBA granted conditional approval for open cultivation of Bt cotton.
-With the current sink in the cotton industry, only 5 out of a total 22 ginneries are operational, producing an average of 25,000 bales against a yearly demand of 200,000 bales with the deficit covered through imports. - 3.
+In Kenya, stem borers reduce maize production by 13% or 400,000 tonnes, equivalent to the normal yearly amount of maize the country imports. - In June 2018, NEMA granted approval for National Peformance Trials (NPTs) for Bt cotton.
+Currently, only 5 out of a total 22 ginneries are operational, producing an average of 25,000 bales against a yearly demand of 200,000 bales with the deficit covered through imports. - 3.
 An application for open cultivation of GM Gypsophila, an ornamental flower grown for export which was submitted by Israeli company Imaginature Ltd. is under review.